 (4) Partial factors for effects of actions (γE) should be used for the design of:

-non-linear structural systems involving a single predominant action in which an increase in action causes a disproportionally smaller increase in its effect;
+— non-linear structural systems involving a single predominant action in which an increase in action causes a disproportionally smaller increase in its effect;

-certain types of geotechnical structure, as specified in EN 1997.
+— certain types of geotechnical structure, as specified in EN 1997.

 NOTE A simplified version of Formula (8.3) with partial factors applied to effects of actions is given in 8.3.2.3.